unisys12/phalcon-hhvm/README.md

 Before learning of this idea, I looked at Phalcon and HHVM being two totally different approaches to solve the same problem.
 PHP can be slow and does not scale all that well in very large environments.
 Both projects address these problems, but in two different ways.
 Phalcon, of course, is a PHP framework written as a PHP extension.
 It runs on your server, just like *mcrypt* or *mongodb*.
 So, why would someone want to run Phalcon in an HHVM environment?
 Why not!
 Phalcon is already fast.
 Anyone that uses Phalcon knows that.
 But so is HHVM.
 HHVM has support for existing PHP extensions(rewritten of course), so why not take advantage of the amazing steps made by the HHVM team and put the fastest framework inside the fastest environment.

 ##To-Do-List
 This list is a simplified version of the README over on HHVM's repo.
-Items will be striked off/added as needed.
+We will strike off/added as needed.

 - [x] Move all .c to .cpp (`for i in phalcon-hhvm/**/**/*.c; do mv $i "$i"pp; done`)
 - [ ] Create a system library at runtime/ext_zend_compat/ext_.php This system library contains definitions for any functions and classes that have C implementations in your extension.
 All functions should have the __Native("ZendCompat") attribute.
 Internal classes should have the __NativeData("ZendCompat") attribute.